yashwanthpt404/Yashwanth-lab-grapg-example/README.md

 # 📘 Retrieval-Augmented Generation (RAG) Application

-A comprehensive demonstration of building a production-ready Retrieval-Augmented Generation (RAG) pipeline using LangChain, LangGraph, and LangSmith.
-This project showcases the integration of vector databases with local LLMs to create intelligent document Q&A systems for enterprise use cases.
+A comprehensive demonstration of building a Retrieval-Augmented Generation (RAG) pipeline using LangChain, LangGraph for agent workflows, and LangSmith for tracing and evaluation.
+This project is designed for educational purposes and team demonstrations.

 ## 🎯 Project Overview

-This project implements a complete RAG pipeline that enhances language model capabilities by integrating external knowledge retrieved from documents during response generation.
-The system is designed for enterprise applications such as customer service, technical support, and internal knowledge base assistants.

-### Key Features
+This Jupyter Notebook demonstrates:

-- **End-to-end RAG pipeline** with document processing and retrieval
+- **LangChain**: Building a RAG pipeline with tools and memory
+- **LangGraph**: Modeling agent workflows with retry and fallback mechanisms
+- **LangSmith**: Tracing, debugging, and evaluating agent runs
-- **Local LLM integration** using Ollama (Llama 3.1)
+- **Ollama**: Using local LLM (Llama 3.1) for inference
-- **Agent workflows** with LangGraph for complex decision trees
+- **Chroma**: Vector database for document storage and retrieval

+## 📋 Features

+- End-to-end RAG pipeline with HR document processing
+- Interactive document Q&A system
+- Agent workflow visualization
-- **Comprehensive monitoring** with LangSmith tracing
+- Comprehensive tracing and debugging
-- **Interactive Q&A system** with conversational memory
+- Memory management for conversational context
-- **Self-hosted solution** without cloud API dependencies
+- Error handling and fallback strategies

 ## 🏗️ Architecture